Michelle Zaffino

-Michelle Zaffino is an American author of young adult fiction and memoir, founder of the book discovery product MyLibrarian, an information architect, digital librarian, and content consultant based in San Francisco.
+Michelle Zaffino is an American author of young adult fiction and memoir, founder of the book discovery product MyLibrarian, an information architect, digital librarian, journalist and content consultant based in San Francisco.

 Early life and education

 Zaffino grew up in Warren, Pennsylvania.
-She graduated from the University of Pittsburgh with a B.A. in English Writing (Magazine concentration), and Women’s Studies.
+She graduated from the University of Pittsburgh with a B.A. in English Writing (Magazine concentration), and Women's Studies.
 While at Pitt, Zaffino was a member of the Kappa Kappa Gamma women's fraternity.
 She continued her studies at the University of Pittsburgh and later completed the master's program in Library and Information Science with a concentration in Digital Libraries, Information Architecture, Management and Reference, in 2012.